-- it is the most commonly used technique to evaluate fallopian tubes.
+- is the most commonly used technique to evaluate fallopian tubes.
 It is possible to observe the dilation of the tubes and if there is obstruction thanks to the use of X-rays.
-It is a little painful for women, but today there are improvements such as the use of the Exem Foam Kit that make it much easier.
+It is uncomfortable for the woman but not painful.

 - removal of the tube containing the hydrosalpinx.
 In general, it is made for all hydrosalpinx greater than 3 cm.